Stephen Silvagni: Personal life

 Stephen Silvagni married television celebrity Jo Bailey in 1996, and they have three sons.
-Their eldest son Jack was drafted by the Carlton Football Club in 2015.
-He played his first match in round 15, 2016 against Collingwood.
+Their eldest son Jack was drafted by Carlton in 2015.
+He played 128 games before transferring to St Kilda at the end of the 2025 season.
 Their second son, Ben, was also drafted by the Carlton Football Club in the 2018 AFL draft but was subsequently delisted after the 2020 season without having played a game.
+His third son is Tom Silvagni, who was convicted of rape in 2025, whose name was revealed after a lengthy suppression order was lifted.

 Since retiring from playing football he has worked in the media as a guest football commentator.

 Former Carlton Football Club key defender Alex Silvagni is Stephen's second cousin.
 (Alex's father Eric and Stephen's father Sergio are first cousins.)